mor1/scrapers/README.md

 I developed and run this on OSX 10.6 using [PhantomJS][] 1.6.1 installed through [Homebrew](http://mxcl.github.com/homebrew/).
 Mileage on other platforms may, of course, differ.

+You should obey Google's `robots.txt` file if and when you run this script (or any other scraper for that matter).

 [PhantomJS]: http://phantomjs.org/
 [coffee]: http://coffeescript.org/
 [jQuery]: http://jquery.com/